Quanhan/unity-utilityai/README.md

 When you create a new thought you need to also make a scriptable object based off it.
 This is what you add to your AI's brain.
 Each though has a curve which allows you adjust its urgency.

+## Licence

+You are free to use this in any project but if you find it helpful all I ask is you pop my name in the credits.

 ## Todo

 Make a full example